 The Hay Center opened in 1965 and was renovated in 2002.
 It serves as the focal point of social life at Stillman.
 The Center houses the College dining room, student organization offices, computer classroom/ laboratory, recreation rooms, post office, book and supply store, commuter student lounge, faculty and presidential dining rooms, guest rooms, and Presidential Board Room.
+The first floor houses offices for Enrollment Management (Admissions, Financial Aid, and Registrar) Auxiliary Services, and Director of Student Activities.
 The Constance Stinson Activity Center was added in 2004.
 A large courtyard with fountain is adjacent to the building.